 If JDaniel grew up to be like his father and chose to walk a path similar to him, I would be thrilled.
 They are very similar already due to DNA and life experience.
 Seeing JDaniel grow into even more of who his father is would be wonderful.
 (I am not saying he shouldn’t be his own person.
 Just that his dad has wonderful qualities.)

-How did we make it?
+How did we make one of my favorite Father’s Day crafts?

 - We painted the bottom of an old pair of my husband’s sneakers with blue paint and carefully placed the shoe onto paper.
 We had to pressed the sole of the shoe from the inside to make as deep a print as he could.
 Rocking the shoe back and forth seemed to help.